tomassoltinsky/21cm-forest_1DPS/README.md

 Computation of 21-cm forest power spectra (P21) and noise on them

 Bayesian estimation of parameters - mean xHI, log(fX) from P21

+Only some datasets or datasets reduced in size which used for Šoltinský et al. in prep are present in this repository due to the filesize limitations.
+If you are interested in more data from this work, please request it from me by email.